-I’m with my boyfriend who turns 18 in 2 months and I currently just turned 16 is there a way we could still date after he turns 18
+I am with a boy who turns 18 in 2 months and I just turned 16 is there a ways that it would be still legal if still dated ?

 Here is the actual statutory law in Arizona to give you clarification and some guidance.
 I have also included the punishment and the only available defense your boyfriend would have.